Assisted collectionsRequest assisted collection

 Customers who currently receive an Assisted Collection will continue to do so, but we will review their arrangements to make sure they are still necessary.

-If you meet these criteria, please fill out our assisted collections form.
+If you meet these criteria, please fill out our form via the button at the top of the page.

 CommentsThe content on this page is the responsibility of our Waste and Recycling team.